 Senior Human Rights Office | Nova Scotia Human Rights Commission

-Greg is a graduate of Saint Mary’s University with a degree in Criminology and is currently completing the Master of Public Administration program through the University of Victoria.
+Greg holds a Master of Public Administration degree from the University of Victoria and a Criminology degree from Saint Mary’s University.
 He grew up playing soccer, including being a member of the 2001 New Brunswick Canada Games team and playing for the University of New Brunswick.
 He is a season ticket holder for the Wanderers and enjoys attending games and events with the hopes of sharing his passion for the sport with his wife and two children.

 Through the Diversity and Inclusion Committee, Greg hopes to add value through his work experience in human rights and aligning this with his enthusiasm for soccer.
-He brings experience through policy development, collaborative approaches, and an understanding of how diversity and inclusion improves society overall, including the positive experience that the Wanderers bring to Halifax.
+He brings an understanding of how accessibility, diversity, and inclusion connects communities together.

 Dennis holds a Bachelor of Social Work from Dalhousie University and a certificate in on-profit management.
 He has over 30 years experience working with youth in Nova Scotia, including 14 years with the Halifax Regional School Board and 17 years with Love.